Many think that cats are strictly independent animals. But, the reality is cats love entertainment and spending time with their owners.

 3. It provides mental and physical exercise.

 Keeping your cat's brain and body exercised keeps them healthy.
-Pet parents that provide at least 30 minutes of cat enrichment per day keep their cat's brain and body active.
+Pet parents who provide at least 30 minutes of cat enrichment per day keep their cat's brain and body active.

 5. It keeps your cat healthy.